- 1. Name of the medicinal product

 AnaemiaIn phase 3 clinical studies, median time to onset of first CTCAE grade 2 or higher anaemia was 1.5 months.
 One patient (0.3%) discontinued treatment because of anaemia.In patients receiving Jakavi mean decreases in haemoglobin reached a nadir of approximately 10 g/litre below baseline after 8 to 12 weeks of therapy and then gradually recovered to reach a new steady state that was approximately 5 g/litre below baseline.
 This pattern was observed in patients regardless of whether they had received transfusion during therapy.In the randomised, placebo-controlled study COMFORT-I 60.6% of Jakavi-treated patients and 37.7% of placebo-treated patients received red blood cell transfusions during randomised treatment.
 In the COMFORT-II study the rate of packed red blood cell transfusions was 53.4% in the Jakavi arm and 41.1% in the best available therapy arm.

 ThrombocytopeniaIn the phase 3 clinical studies, in patients who developed grade 3 or 4 thrombocytopenia, the median time to onset was approximately 8 weeks.
 Thrombocytopenia was generally reversible with dose reduction or dose interruption.
 The median time to recovery of platelet counts above 50,000/mm3 was 14 days.
-Platelet transfusions were administered to 4.7% of patients receiving Jakavi and to 4.0% of patients receiving control regimens.
+During the randomised period, platelet transfusions were administered to 4.7% of patients receiving Jakavi and to 4.0% of patients receiving control regimens.
 Discontinuation of treatment because of thrombocytopenia occurred in 0.7% of patients receiving Jakavi and 0.9% of patients receiving control regimens.
 Patients with a platelet count of 100,000/mm3 to 200,000/mm3 before starting Jakavi had a higher frequency of grade 3 or 4 thrombocytopenia compared to patients with platelet count >200,000/mm3 (64.2% versus 38.5%).

 BleedingIn the phase 3 pivotal studies bleeding events (including intracranial and gastrointestinal, bruising and other bleeding events) were reported in 32.6% of patients exposed to Jakavi and 23.2% of patients exposed to the reference treatments (placebo or best available therapy).
 The frequency of grade 3-4 events was similar for patients treated with Jakavi or reference treatments (4.7% versus 3.1%).
 Most of the patients with bleeding events during the treatment reported bruising (65.3%).
 Bruising events were more frequently reported in patients taking Jakavi compared with the reference treatments (21.3% versus 11.6%).
 Intracranial bleeding was reported in 1% of patients exposed to Jakavi and 0.9% exposed to reference treatments.
 Gastrointestinal bleeding was reported in 5.0% of patients exposed to Jakavi compared to 3.1% exposed to reference treatments.
 Other bleeding events (including events such as epistaxis, post-procedural haemorrhage and haematuria) were reported in 13.3% of patients treated with Jakavi and 10.3% treated with reference treatments.